Superfrogman98/OBJ-OBJSON-Converter/README.md

 from the given block(though most don't seem to be implemented in a functional manner)<br>
   >the faceID should start at 0 and increase by 1 for each group<br>
   >the name of the object should be formatted like \<identifier\>_face\<faceID\>-texture:\<0/1 for no cladding, 2+ for cladding\>
+  >texture values of 1 or 3 indicate to use the projected Itexture on a side, uv mapping the shape manually seems to make this unnecessary

-when importing to blenderselect Split by Group
+>when importing to blenderselect Split by Group